Skip to main content

 Release Management bLink

-1. Raise Changes: Community members propose changes by opening an Issue on the respective GitHub repository, outlining and justifying the desired modifications.
+1. Raise Changes: Community members propose changes by opening an issue on the respective GitHub repository.
+Each issue should clearly outline and justify the desired modifications.

 2. Present & Discuss: Proposed changes are presented during regular community meet-ups or gatherings for comprehensive discussion and consideration.

-3. Adapt: Approved changes undergo implementation via pull requests within the API YAML.
+3. Adapt: Approved changes are implemented via pull requests by the initial requester within the API YAML.

 4. Finalize: Accumulated changes are integrated into the subsequent major-release version of the API.
 All pull requests are consolidated into the main branch, enabling transparent review of alterations and discussions on GitHub.